MarlinFirmware/Marlin/docs/P2A_VFD_Modbus_Protocol.md

 - RE
 - RO = RX (can be any D pin, 3.3V or 5V)

+If you're not sure if your board can handle the RX signal (which can be a bit higher than 3.3V), you should add a voltage level converter (or a simple voltage divider).
+The normal Arduino's handle the RX signal just fine in my test setup, but the DUE needed a voltage level converter.

 ## VFD settings

 **ALWAYS** read the manual for VFD's!
 This is imperative to